-Within 5 minutes of hearing about White Maize, I knew I had to give it a try.
-It didn’t look like anything all that special—it’s just an arepa joint that opened this past fall on Brooklyn’s restaurant-dotted Smith Street—but that was precisely why I was so interested.
+Within 5 minutes of hearing about White Maize, I knew I’d be giving it a try.
+It didn’t look like anything all that special—it’s just an arepa place that opened this past fall on Brooklyn’s restaurant-dotted Smith Street—but that was precisely why I was so interested.
 I tend to get pretty excited about one-trick restuarants, as their teeny-tiny menus are (to me, at least) a lot less worry-inducing than those that are more well-rounded.
 And plus, the one-category food in question at these sorts of places tends to benefit from all the extra attention.

 Within 10 minutes of hearing about White Maize, I was on the phone.
-And within 12, I’d heard everything I’d wanted to hear.
+And within 12, I’d heard everything I’d been hoping to hear.
 There are no tree nuts (or peanuts) in White Maize’s kitchen—and while their ingredients aren’t guaranteed to all be free from cross-contamination, pretty much everything that goes into their food (stuff like meats, cheeses, beans, and herbs) is low-risk and simple.
-So in all, I’m entirely comfortable with White Maize’s food.

 And you know, the food’s pretty damn good.
 It’s not quite as good as I would’ve hoped, given the distance from my apartment (far-ish) and the prices (steep-ish), but it’s nonetheless good enough that I’m happy to make the occasional two-train trek out to Carroll Gardens to get my fix.

-The restaurant itself, by the way, is bright and modern, with wood-panel walls, some CB2-looking hanging lights, a few tables (some communal, unfortunately), and floor-to-ceiling windows that look out onto Smith.
+The restaurant itself is bright and modern, with wood-panel walls, some CB2-looking hanging lights, a few tables, and floor-to-ceiling windows that look out onto Smith.
 The employees are friendly and helpful, and though the food takes a while to come out, it feels worth the wait.
 (Imagine eating a soggy-ass arepa that’s been sitting around under a warmer for the last 30 minutes.
 Ick.
-So I’ll do my best not to bitch about White Maize’s 10-minute delay.)
+So I’ll do my best not to whine about the slowness.)